DataSQRL/sqrl/README.md

 Building data pipelines manually is tedious because of all the integration code (e.g. connectors, schema mappings, error handling, retry logic, ...) and low-level implementation details (e.g. timestamp synchronization, physical data modeling, denormalization, index selection, view maintenance, ...) one has to implement.

 The idea behind DataSQRL is to "compile away" most of this data plumbing code by:
-1. Using SQL to implement the data flow of a data pipeline and using a cost-based optimizer to map data processing to each of the steps in the pipeline.
+1. Using SQL to implement the data flow of a data pipeline and using a cost-based optimizer to map data processing to best suited step in the pipeline.
 2. Using versioned dependency management for data sources and sinks to automate connector handling through a package manager.
 3. Compile-time optimization of low-level implementation details like watermarks, physical data models, and index structures so they can be abstracted away.
 4. Typing of relational tables, operator overloading, and schema validation to provide compile-time feedback and simplify development.